mobx-app/query-params/README.md

-# query-params
+# routing
-URL query parameters bindings for mobx-app
+Routing capabilities for mobx-app